sejungkwak/work-time/README.md

     </details>

     - Error: Incorrect details were displayed in the confirmation summary of the admin portal review requests option.
     - Cause: I used an if statement within a for loop to assign the required absence request details to a new variable.
-However, as the variable assignment was outside of the if statement, the assignment repeated at the end of the loop and so always returned the last value instead of the required one.
+However, as the variable assignment was outside of the if statement, the assignment was repeated at the end of the loop and so always returned the last value instead of the required one.
     - Fix: I moved the variable assignment to within the if statement to ensure the only absence request returned was the one that was changed.
     - [View commit details](https://github.com/sejungkwak/work-time/commit/6ec7925dd008d2b0044e36014f35e97aa471c5c3)